Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves: Comparing Waveform Models

 \section{Comparing Waveform Models}

-Finally, for each set of intrinsic parameters, we run simulations with the \texttt{IMRPhenomXPHM} and \texttt{IMRPhenomXP} waveform models to perform a direct comparison with our earlier results from Section \ref{sec:intrinsic_params} using the \texttt{IMRPhenomPv2\_NRTidalv2} waveform. \texttt{IMRPhenomXP}~\citep{Pratten:2020ceb} models precessing \ac{BBH} systems without higher-order modes; we include it so we may determine whether the addition of higher-order modes or the elimination of the tidal deformability parameters is primarily responsible for the differences in the posterior distributions between waveforms.
+Finally, for each set of intrinsic parameters, we run simulations using the \texttt{IMRPhenomPv2}, \texttt{IMRPhenomXP}, and \texttt{IMRPhenomXPHM} waveform models to directly compare with our earlier results from Section \ref{sec:intrinsic_params} using the \texttt{IMRPhenomPv2\_NRTidalv2} waveform. \texttt{IMRPhenomPv2}~\citep{Hannam:2013oca, Khan:2015jqa, Husa:2015iqa} and \texttt{IMRPhenomXP}~\citep{Pratten:2020ceb} model precessing \ac{BBH} systems without higher-order modes; we include them to determine whether the addition of higher-order modes (in the case of \texttt{IMRPhenomXP}) or the elimination of the tidal deformability parameters (in the case of \texttt{IMRPhenomPv2}) is primarily responsible for the differences in the posterior distributions between waveforms.
 In each simulation, we use the same waveform model to generate and recover the signal.
-We use a zero noise realization and the same intrinsic parameters from Table \ref{tab:params}.
-For the simulations using the \texttt{IMRPhenomXPHM} and \texttt{IMRPhenomXP} waveform models, we modify the prior range for the secondary-spin magnitude to be $\chi_2\le0.99$, since these are \ac{BBH} waveforms not subject to constraints on the \ac{NS} spin.
-We also set the true parameter values of the tidal deformability parameters to 0 when using these \ac{BBH} waveforms.
+We use a zero-noise realization and the same intrinsic parameters from Table \ref{tab:params}.
+For the simulations using the \texttt{IMRPhenomPv2}, \texttt{IMRPhenomXP}, and \texttt{IMRPhenomXPHM} waveform models, we modify the prior range for the secondary-spin magnitude to $\chi_2\le0.99$, since these are \ac{BBH} waveforms not subject to constraints on the \ac{NS} spin.
+We also set the true parameter values of the tidal deformability parameters to zero when using these \ac{BBH} waveforms.